Our 4,750 mile road trip route for our Utah National Parks and Grand Canyon Adventure is here if you’d like to see our full itinerary.

 If you go to Canyonlands National Park:

 –Bring plenty of water as there are no water faucets in the park!
 While the Visitor Center does sell gallon jugs at a reasonable price, it is better to arrive prepared in case they are out.
 We brought 8 full gallons with us for the day.

 –Wear sunscreen.
 We found the sun in Utah to be strong!

 –There are no restaurants or food stores in the park so be sure to pack a picnic for your meals and bring with you any snacks you need.
 Or you will end up eating Ramen like us. 🙂

 –Get your kids excited before you go!
 We like to read books about our destination to help pass the long rides in the car and to read at bedtime during our visit.
 A great book that helps kids understand the amazing landscape of the park is Canyonlands: The Story Behind the Scenery.
 We also enjoy National Geographic Kids Ultimate U.S. Road Trip Atlas: Maps, Games, Activities, and More for Hours of Backseat Fun and National Parks: A Kid’s Guide to America’s Parks, Monuments and Landmarks which are wonderful resources for kids about National Parks and help provide context for a visit.

-–To help plan our trip to Utah’s National Parks we read Fodor’s Utah With Zion, Bryce, Arches, Capitol Reef & Canyonlands National Parks which was an invaluable resource and we also took along National Geographic Maps: Trails Illustrated: Canyonlands to map out our hikes which was also useful.
+–To help plan our trip to Utah’s National Parks we read Frommer’s EasyGuide to National Parks of the American West and Fodor’s Utah: with Zion, Bryce Canyon, Arches, Capitol Reef & Canyonlands National Parks which were an invaluable resource and we also took along National Geographic Maps: Trails Illustrated: Canyonlands to map out our hikes which was also useful.